Strategies for Recovering Compensation from Uninsured or Underinsured Drivers

 When you have been hurt in a motor vehicle accident caused by the carelessness or negligence of another person, especially in Texas, your first course of action is typically to seek compensation from the at-fault party’s auto insurance provider.
 Unlike many other states, Texas is not a “no-fault” state for purposes of motor vehicle insurance.
 Every driver in Texas is required to carry a minimum amount of liability insurance to cover the losses of another driver in a motor vehicle accident.

 But making it a legal requirement doesn’t mean that someone will do it.
-It’s not uncommon for the at-fault party in a Texas car crash to either have inadequate insurance or no insurance at all.
+It’s not uncommon for the at-fault party in a Texas car crash to to be uninsured or underinsured.
 According to the Insurance Research Council, more than two million of the 15 million licensed drivers in Texas do not have any liability insurance at all!
 What are your options, should you suffer losses in an accident with an uninsured or underinsured motorist?
 Are you simply without recourse?
 Not necessarily.

-Do You Have Uninsured Motorist / Underinsured Motorist Coverage on Your Policy?
+Do I Have Uninsured or Underinsured Motorist Motorist Coverage on My Policy?

 You may be able to pursue compensation through your own insurer.
 In Texas, while it’s not mandatory, insurance companies can offer additional coverage that provides some benefits in the event you sustain losses because of the carelessness or negligence of an uninsured or underinsured driver.
 It’s commonly referred to as UM/UIM coverage and is offered as a rider to your policy at an additional premium.
 There are typically limits to the amount of coverage you’ll get under your UM/UIM policy.